codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 ### Creating the View Template

-First, we need to create an XML layout that represents the template for the item:
+First, we need to create an XML layout (item_user.xml) that represents the template for the item:

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"